lxvdo/site-blog/content/posts/building_resilience.md

 Achieving this is going to take time.
 Start by creating a plan that takes you in the right direction.
 What you can think of:

-1. Getting rid of debt; It’s the one big thing that’s dragging you down.
+1. __Get rid of debt__; It’s the one big thing that’s dragging you down.
 An exception in some cases could be a mortgage or business loan, but do the math and know what’s important to you.
-2. Find out how much you are spending and how much you actually need.
-Put some money on quality and things you enjoy, but stay lean in general.
+2. __Find out how much you are spending and how much you actually need__; Put some money on quality and things you enjoy, but stay lean in general.
-3. Start building up a buffer to cover sudden unforeseen costs and at least three to six months of living expenses.
+3. Start __building up a buffer__ to cover sudden unforeseen costs and at least three to six months of living expenses.
-4. Invest both time and money in your development of universal skills and knowledge.
-They complement what you already possess and are the things that are going to keep you relevant in any future scenario.
+4. Invest both time and money in your __development of universal skills and knowledge__; They complement what you already possess and are the things that are going to keep you relevant in any future scenario.
-5. Diversify your income by building up additional income streams.
-You can invest your money in different ways, and you can create value in different ways.
+5. __Diversify your income__ by building up additional income streams; You can invest your money in different ways, and you can create value in different ways.
 Start with your experience and skill set.
 Get creative.
 Ask yourself, in which other places could I provide value with my expertise?

 ## What I’m doing
-During the past years I have been working on my resilience in varying ways.
+During the past years I have been working on all these aspects of resilience.
 For instance, even though I didn’t consider myself a spiritual person, during my trip I found how I can practically apply mindfulness to find inner peace and clarity.
 I’ve been moving a lot more every day, got more conscious about my diet and have become a vegetarian.

 For now, I focus on things that bring me joy.
 Reconnecting with people I care for, following my curiosity and learning more about sustainability and the mind.
 I’m balancing out my consumption of content with several creative activities, including writing, programming and learning to play the piano.